 The Catawba People have long used drumming and dancing as a way to recount their history and traditions.
 Kassidy Plyler, coordinator for the Catawba Cultural Center, explores the history of this art form and its importance to Catawba life.

 Town Creek Indian Mound is a State Historic Site in central North Carolina.
 The site has been the focus of archaeological research for more than 50 years and has provided critical information for our understanding of early inhabitants of this region.

 Native Peoples have been an integral part of the American Armed Forces since the country’s founding.
 U.S. Army veteran and member of the Catawba Indian Nation Keith Brown joins Charlotte Museum of History president & CEO Adria Focht for a special Veterans Day conversation.

 Over the last few years, the Catawba People have been working to revive many of the traditions lost due to the anti-Native policies of the 19th and 20th centuries.
-Representatives of the Catawba Cultural Center in Rock Hill, South Carolina will share what their research has uncovered.
+Representatives of the Catawba Cultural Center in Rock Hill, South Carolina share what their research has uncovered.

 Pottery-making has been an integral part of Catawba identity for more than 4,000 years.
 Techniques have always been passed down from master to apprentice.
-Chief of the Catawba Indian Nation Bill Harris and his student, Elizabeth Harris, will put on a live demonstration of this historic art form and its modern innovations.
+Chief of the Catawba Indian Nation Bill Harris and his student, Elizabeth Harris, put on a live demonstration of this historic art form and its modern innovations.

 The University of South Carolina at Lancaster Native American Studies Center is home to the single largest collection of Catawba Indian pottery in existence and has a mission focused on sharing and interpreting Native American history and culture.
-In a short presentation, Stephen Criswell, Ph.D., director of Native American studies, will share some of the many Catawba folk traditions.
+In a short presentation, Stephen Criswell, Ph.D., director of Native American studies, shares some of the many Catawba folk traditions.